RodrigoJuliano/wmr-svg-loader/README.md

 plugins: [svgLoaderPlugin('myprefix:')],
 ```

-You can also use in combination with ´lazy´ to enable code spliting, generating a js file to each svg.
+You can also use in combination with `lazy` to enable code spliting, generating a js file to each svg.
 ```jsx
 import { lazy, ErrorBoundary } from 'preact-iso';